phrazzld/scry-ios/BACKLOG.md

   - **Expected Outcome**: The Conventional Commits specification adopted for all commit messages, with guidelines documented in `CONTRIBUTING.md`.
   - **Dependencies**: None

-- **[Documentation] [PHILOSOPHY-LOW]: Document UI Framework Choice and Interoperability Guidelines**
+- **[Documentation] [PHILOSOPHY-MEDIUM]: Document UI Framework Choice and Interoperability Guidelines**
   - **Complexity**: Small
   - **Rationale**: Provides clear guidance on UI development choices and standards for the team, ensuring consistency.
 Aligns with "Documentation Approach" and "UI Development".
-(Elevated to Medium for early team alignment).
   - **Expected Outcome**: SwiftUI formally documented as the primary UI framework, with basic guidelines for UIKit interoperability if anticipated.
   - **Dependencies**: None